 Employees do not need to inform you if they are a close contact of someone who tested positive but are exempt from self-isolation (there is separate guidance for health and social care staff) and you are not expected to check whether a staff member is exempt from self-isolation.

 Please note, employers must not knowingly allow staff who have tested positive for COVID-19 or have been identified as close contacts of a positive case and don’t belong to the groups listed above to come into work.
 Failure to do so could result in your business facing a fine.

 Businesses should take into account that self-isolation may be challenging for certain employees as they might face financial hardship and other challenges due to their inability to attend work.
 To enable staff to follow the self-isolation rules, employers should consider the following actions.

-Statutory Sick Pay (SSP) is available for eligible individuals self-isolating because they (or their household/support bubble) are exhibiting symptoms or have been diagnosed with COVID-19.
-SSP can also be claimed if an employee is self-isolating because they've been notified by the NHS or public health bodies that they have come into contact with someone with coronavirus.
+Statutory Sick Pay (SSP) is available for eligible individuals self-isolating because they (or their household) are exhibiting symptoms or have been diagnosed with COVID-19.
+SSP can also be claimed if an employee is self-isolating because they've been notified by the NHS or public health bodies that they have come into contact with someone with coronavirus and are not exempt.

 SMEs may be eligible to claim back Statutory Sick Pay paid to employees due to coronavirus (COVID-19) via the Coronavirus Statutory Sick Pay Rebate Scheme.